 Why Cannabis Naming Conventions May Feel Confusing

-Given the complexity of experiences any given individual may have after partaking in l’herbe one must stop and ask themselves, was it this strain, or was it me?
+Given the complexity of experiences an individual may have after partaking in l’herbe, one must stop and ask oneself: was it this strain, or was it me?

-As such, there’s no way to simply say, “Yeah, just smoke strain X, and you’ll experience Y.” I mean, perhaps if your identical twin experienced a certain type of high, you could reference that strain but for the unidentical among us prescribing strains with 100% confidence is pretty much a shitshot.
+As such, there’s no way to simply say, “Yeah, just smoke strain X, and you’ll experience Y.” I mean, perhaps if your identical twin experienced a specific type of high, you could reference that strain, but for the unidentical among us, prescribing strains with 100% confidence is pretty much a shitshot.

 Or is it?

-The sheer breadth of creativity that is on obvious display on weed menus must be indicative of something, right?
+The sheer breadth of creativity that is on prominent display on weed menus must be indicative of something, right?
 Surely this isn’t all just random?
 It couldn’t all be marketing B.S., could it?

-No doubt marketing is a big part of any given strain’s popularity, but it isn’t the only driver, and I must say, as a passionate cannabis consumer myself, more often than not, there does seem to be some amount of reasoning that goes into naming a particular chemotype aka the plant’s unique cannabinoid and terpene ratios.
+No doubt, marketing is a big part of any strain’s popularity, but it isn’t the only driver.
+I must say, as a passionate cannabis consumer myself, more often than not, there does seem to be some amount of reasoning that goes into naming a particular chemotype, aka the plant’s unique cannabinoid and terpene ratios.

 How to Decipher Strain Names?